WallyMagill/adin-online-landing/BUILD_NOTES.md

 ### What Could Be Improved

 1. **Earlier Browser Testing**
-   - Should have tested Safari/Firefox earlier
+   - Should have tested on mor browsers rather then just Chrome
    - Some gradient bugs found late

 2. **More Aggressive Constants Extraction**